CprimeLearningLabs/terraform-gcp-intro/labs/lab-4.1-Locals/lab-4.1-using_locals.md

 ```

 Use the locals to replace the literal values in various resources:
-* Replace the region attribute value in the aws provider block in "main.tf" with <code>local.region</code>
+* Replace the region attribute value in the GCP provider block in "main.tf" with <code>local.region</code>
-* Replace the value of the Environment tag in the aws provider block in "main.tf" with <code>local.environment</code>
+* Replace the value of the Environment tag in the GCP provider block in "main.tf" with <code>local.environment</code>
 * Replace the ami attribute value in the "aws_instance" resource in "bastion.tf" with <code>local.instance_ami</code>
 * Replace the name attribute value in the "aws_ssm_parameter" resource in "database.tf" with <code>"/database/${local.environment}/password"</code>